 After the manager receives your answers and comments on these questions regarding your software project, the Vendor as a company will be able to offer an approach to development that will meet your business needs and satisfy your expectations in terms of process and result.
 The main principles of collaboration are fixed in the following documents:

-Description of services provided by the Vendor actually defines the object of agreement, which in turn defines further relationships.
+- Description of services provided by the Vendor actually defines the object of the agreement, which in turn defines further relationships.

 Let’s take a look at several key points, pros and cons of these approaches.